 MailChimp is an email marketing service, sending over 10 billion marketing emails per month on behalf of its users.
-It connects the Shopify customer records and links it to a mailing list within MailChimp.
-ReCharge creates a customer record for each customer, connecting automatically.
+It works by connecting Shopify customer records and linking it to a mailing list within MailChimp.
+ReCharge creates a customer record for each customer automatically.

-If you've already enabled the Shopify integration for Mailchimp, new and existing customers, along with their orders will be imported into your designated list.
-The only missing information that you'll need to update is whether a subscriber agreed or did not agree to receive marketing (since subscribers go through ReCharge's own checkout).
+If you've already enabled the Shopify integration for MailChimp, new and existing customers, along with their orders, will be imported to your designated list.
+You will need to specify whether a subscriber agreed or did not agree to receive marketing, since subscribers go through ReCharge's own checkout.

 After you connect your store to MailChimp and turn on eCommerce tracking, you may want to target subscribers who made certain purchases.
 Segmentation lets you view and send to customers based on what they order, when they order, how much they spend, and other criteria.
 In this article from MailChimp's Knowledge Base, you can learn in great detail about their eCommerce segment options.